Young Persons Dispersed Housing, East Lancashire

 Stepping Stone Projects provides dispersed housing and support for young people in fully furnished properties located in Burnley, Pendle, Hyndburn and Rossendale.

-Some of our clients have made the following short video to help potential clients understand which of our services is right for them.
+Some of our customers have made the following short video to help potential customers understand which of our services is right for them.

 What the service delivers